jackpine/jackpine.github.com/_posts/2013-03-12-code-rescue.md

 -------------

-Instead of spending days fixing every test, or completely abandoning testing and BDD, I spent 20 minutes pasting this into every failing test:
+Instead of spending days fixing every test, or completely abandoning testing and BDD, I pasted this into every failing test:

     pending "disabled as part of the great spec reboot of Feb 12.
 2013"